-TRINITY TERM: students submit the title and synopsis of their dissertation with an email of support from supervisor by Wednesday of Noughth Week to the Standing Committee (email the details to ugsupport@arch.ox.ac.uk).
+TRINITY TERM: students submit the title and synopsis of their dissertation with an email of support from supervisor by Wednesday of Noughth Week to the Standing Committee via an online form provided by UGSupport.
 Students see their supervisor again to ensure that the nature and scope of their research and the structure of their dissertation are clear.
 If relevant and not already obtained, CUREC clearance is applied for and a relevant Risk Assessment completed (see section 5.7 above)